axelarnetwork/webdocs/docs/roles/node/keyring.md

 The `file` backend stores the keyring within an application's configuration directory.

+To specify the client keyring directory, use the `--keyring-dir <string>`, where *string* is the directory.
+Otherwise, the default `home` directory is used.

 For more information on the keyring backends, check out the Cosmos SDK documentation on [Setting up the keyring](https://docs.cosmos.network/v0.42/run-node/keyring.html).